 The REF is a resource available to the DSOs in accepting gifts of real property for the purposes as intended.
-Gifts with and estimated market appraised value in excess of \$1,000,000 or more require approval by the REF Board.
+Gifts with and estimated market of \$1,000,000 or more require approval by the REF Board.
 Gifts with an estimated market value of less than \$1,000,000 may be brought to the REF for review and/or assistance, but do not require approval by the REF Board.

-The Support for the REF assesses is provided, in part, through two fees, one pertaining to separate mechanisms in the gift acceptance and the other to asset management.
-For gift acceptance on behalf of other DSOs, the REF assesses a one-time fee of 5% to be charged against the appraised value of the asset at the time of gift acceptance (the "Administration Fee").
-However, for properties that are designated for immediate resale, the Administration Fee is not payable to the REF until such time as the REF conveys title to the property to another party by virtue of a sale, transfer, or other means, or three years following the date of gift acceptance, whichever occurs sooner.
-In the case of a property that will be held by the REF for an indeterminate period of time on behalf of a university unit, the Administration Fee is payable immediately following the REF's receipt of title to the property.
-This fee applies to gifts for which the REF is asked to review or assist (less than \$1,000,000) and for all gifts in excess of \$1,000,000 that require REF Board approval.process.
-For assets held or managed by the REF, an annual management fee Management Fee will be assessed and, unless otherwise agreed to in writing by the REF, billed no later than on an annual basis to the university unit on an annual basis (the "Management Fee").
+Support for the REF is provided, in part, through two separate mechanisms in the gift acceptance process.
+For assets held or managed by the REF, an annual Management Fee will be assessed and, unless otherwise agreed to in writing by the REF, billed no later than on an annual basis to the university unit on an annual basis.
 The Management Fee currently ranges from 50bps to 100bps (0.5% - 1.0%) and is dependent upon the effort required to manage and maintain the asset.
 This fee structure is established by the Board, is subject to change, and is applied by the Vice-President (or designee) of the REF.
-Provided, however, the REF's Vice President shall have the discretion and authority to waive either of these fees

-In addition to the Apart from the Management Fee, the REF receives support in the form of a 5% distribution of the proceeds of real estate gift ("the Distribution").
+In addition to the Management Fee, the REF receives support in the form of a 5% distribution of the proceeds of real estate gift ("the Distribution").
 For gift acceptance on behalf of other DSOs or University Units, the REF requires the Distribution as a method of underwriting the time and effort necessary to accomplish gifts of real estate.
 This distribution is payable to the REF at the time the REF conveys title to the property to another party in a sale, transfer, or other means, or three years following the date of gift acceptance, whichever occurs sooner.
 In the case of a property to be held by the REF for an indeterminate time on behalf of a University Unit, the Distribution is payable immediately following the REF's receipt of title to the property.
 This Distribution applies to all gifts for which the REF is asked to review or assist.
 The REF's Vice President shall have the discretion and authority to waive either of these funding methods in relation to the Florida State University Foundation for as long as the latter contributes significantly to the REF's annual operating budget.